PANLOLOKO AT ABUSO

 Mga Mandatoryong Pagsasanay

-All providers are required to have at least one representative attend an Annual Fraud and Abuse Training offered by Carelon.
-The provider or provider representative is responsible for reporting all information at the training to the provider and/or the entire staff of the provider agency.
-If a provider is unable to attend the Fraud and Abuse Training, the provider is responsible to independently review the mandatory training and document when the training is completed within their records.
-Check the Webpage ng Provider Trainings para sa mga petsa ng Pagsasanay sa Panloloko at Pang-aabuso.
+All providers are required to complete the Interactive Fraud, Waste and Abuse Training offered by Carelon on an annual basis.
+The provider or provider representative is responsible for reporting all information to the provider and/or the entire staff of the provider agency.
+Providers are responsible for maintaining documentation of training completion.
+Training can be accessed via the Webpage ng Provider Trainings or the Fraud at Abuse webpage.

 Pag-uulat